CosmicMind/Material/README.md

 <a name="sidenavigationviewcontroller"></a>
 ### SideNavigationViewController

-As elegant as is effective, the SideNavigationViewController is an excellent way to organize your app.
-In the Examples directory, there is an example project using this wonderful component.
+The SideNavigationViewController is an app wide navigation pattern.
+It generally provides overall app navigation with other useful items.
+Below is an example of the SideNavigationViewController and in the Examples Programmatic directory, an example project is available using this component.

 ![MaterialKitSideNavigationViewController](http://www.materialkit.io/MK/MaterialKitSideNavigationViewController.gif)